 When law firms turn to the cloud for software solutions, it’s easy for firm members to think that they can be carefree and that the vendor has taken care of any security concerns.
 For the most part, this is fairly accurate, but carelessness will always lead to security concerns.
 Below are some best practices any law firm working in the cloud should adopt.

-User Awareness – In a law firm there are more than just attorneys.
+In a law firm, there are more than just attorneys.
 There are paralegals, secretaries, accountants, and more.
-The point is there are firm members at a number of different levels and every single one of them need to be aware of the potential security risks associated with them.
+The point is there are firm members at a number of different levels and every single one of them needs to be aware of the potential security risks associated with them.
 It only takes one person inside a firm neglecting to take the necessary precautions to invite security issues into the practice.

 Secure Your Firm & Reap The Benefits